 The XP SP3 files crypt32.dll, and rsaenh.dll, almost got Webdrive to work with Google Drive.
 I had to copy the URL from the ieframe to “internet explorer”, which gave me the key to paste into the Webdrive program.
 Unfortunately, there was nowhere to paste the key.
 I see that the connection info is stored in the Windows registry under: HKEY_CURRENT_USER\Software\South River Technologies\WebDrive\Connections\google drive\.
 I send a support request to Webdrive, and hope for the best.
 I don't really want to apply SP3, as I am averse to software bloat.

-I could have just installed Google Drive, and used a file sync program.
+I could have just installed Google Drive, and used a windows based file sync program.
 But I didn't.
 Why?
 Because I'm still using Windows XP, and Google no longer supports it.
 Specifically, Google no longer supports Internet Explorer 8 or below, and IE9 does not support XP (for some reason, authentication must happen through IE, rather than the default browser).
 Why am I using XP?
 Because I can still get away with it, because it runs so much faster than Vista, 7, 8, or 10.
 I'd still be using Win98SE if I could run the software I want on it.
 Windows XP will also be abandoned by software developers, so moving on is inevitable, but I'm holding out.

-So I started using some alternatives that work with the Google Drive API.
+So I started using some alternatives to Google Drive that work with the Google Drive API.
 First was Insync.
 Using Insync I was averaging 5GB per day, uploading to Google Drive.
 I then tried Goodsync, and I have already uploaded 25GB in less than one day.
 If you don't have a lot of files, Insync would probably be great for the beginner.

 Compared to Insync, Goodsync is not as intuitive.
 For one, you need to find the Browse button, to select an online service.
 I was looking like crazy through the menus!
 After that, the interface is a lot like FreeFileSync, or other file comparison tools, which may not be easy for a newbie.
 Unlike traditional file comparison tools, ones like Goodsync are capable using FUSE (Filesystems in Userpace) with online storage services.